cascornelissen/svg-spritemap-webpack-plugin/README.md

 [![npm](https://img.shields.io/npm/dm/svg-spritemap-webpack-plugin.svg?style=flat-square)](https://www.npmjs.com/package/svg-spritemap-webpack-plugin)
 [![license](https://img.shields.io/github/license/cascornelissen/svg-spritemap-webpack-plugin.svg?style=flat-square)](LICENSE.md)

 This [webpack](https://webpack.github.io/) plugin generates a single SVG spritemap containing multiple `<symbol>` elements from all `.svg` files in a directory.
+In addition, it can also generate a stylesheet containing the sprites to be used directly in your CSS.
 Chris Coyier has a good write-up about the why's and how's of this technique on [CSS Tricks](https://css-tricks.com/svg-symbol-good-choice-icons/).
 Use it in combination with the [`svg4everybody`](https://github.com/jonathantneal/svg4everybody) package to easily and correctly load SVGs from the spritemap in all browsers.

 **Compatibility**
 Version `^2.0.0` of this plugin is compatible with webpack `^4.0.0`.
 If you're using an older version of webpack, make sure to install the `^1.0.0` (`svg-spritemap-webpack-plugin@^1.0.0`) release of this plugin.